 There are many ways to handle porting from Solaris to Linux, and I have tried many of them and now have two favorites.
 I'll share these two methods in this installment of my three-part series on porting from Solaris-to-Linux.
-But if you haven't done the analysis described in part one,
+But if you haven't done the analysis described in part one, moving ahead to porting methods is putting the cart before the horse.

 In fact, before we drive on into the details of the porting methods, let's make sure you've answered these basic questions: